 2) Anemia caused by decreased or faulty red blood cell productions

-Bone marrow can be affected by a number of diseases such as leukemia, where abnormal white blood cells are produced in excess, which disrupts normal production of red blood cells.
+Bone marrow can be affected by a number of diseases, including leukemia, where abnormal white blood cells are produced in excess, which disrupts normal production of red blood cells.

 3) Anemia caused by the destruction of red blood cells